dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 For quicker access to the `Dispatcher` used by your `Updater`, you can introduce it locally:

 **Note**: The `use_context=True` is a special argument only needed for version 12 of the library.
 It allows for better backwards compatibility with older versions of the library, and to give users some time to upgrade.
-From version 13 it `use_context=True` will be the default.
+From version 13 `use_context=True` will be the default.

 ```python
 dispatcher = updater.dispatcher